husky-helen/MObyGaze/Readme_data.md

-# MObyGaze Dataframe Column Explaination
+# MObyGaze Dataframe Column Explanation

 Sample rows from the dataframe: